Skip to content

 });

 Only output written through the framework’s output API is suppressed in JSON mode.
 Output written directly via console.log() or process.stdout.write() is not suppressed and will corrupt the JSON payload.
-Always use output.info() and output.error() for command output.
+Always use output.log() and output.error() for command output.

 If run() does not return an explicit value (i.e. returns undefined), the JSON output will be null.

-When a command fails in JSON mode, error information is output to stdout as a JSON object.
+When a command fails in JSON mode, error information is output to stderr as a JSON object.
 This applies not only to failures within run(), but also to argument parsing errors such as missing required arguments:

 Terminal window